evelyn-takyi/Microbiome-Workshop/Analysis with QIIME2/Microbiome_Workshop:QIIME2.md

 ###  Raw sequencing dataset (Can be in the form of paired end or single end sequences)

-A. Single end: Sequence base pairs are generated from only one direction of the fragment.
+A. Single end: sequence base pairs generated from only one direction of the fragment.

-B. Paired-end Sequence base pairs are generated from one direction of the fragment(forward read) and then starts another round of reading from the opposite end of the fragment(Reverse read).
+B. Paired-end: sequence base pairs generated from one direction of the fragment(forward read) and then another reading from the opposite end of the fragment(Reverse read).

 ## An example of a paired end sequencing